Government Engineering College, Barton Hill: Courses and curriculum

-GECB, Trivandrum offers five B.Tech. courses in the streams of mechanical engineering (ME), electrical and electronics engineering (EEE), information technology (IT), civil engineering (CE) and electronics and communication engineering (ECE), each with an intake of 60 regular students and six lateral entry students per year.
+GECB, Thiruvananthapuram offers five B.Tech. courses in the streams of mechanical engineering (ME), electrical and electronics engineering (EEE), information technology (IT), civil engineering (CE) and electronics and communication engineering (ECE), each with an intake of 60 regular students and six lateral entry students per year.

-GECB, Trivandrum offers four M.Tech. courses in Mechanical Engineering (ME) with specialization in Machine Design, Information Technology (IT) with specialization in Network Engineering, Electronics and Communication (ECE) with specialization in signal processing and electrical and electronics engineering with specialization in power system and control with an annual intake of 18 students per stream.
+GECB, Thiruvananthapuram offers four M.Tech. courses in Mechanical Engineering (ME) with specialization in Machine Design, Information Technology (IT) with specialization in Network Engineering, Electronics and Communication (ECE) with specialization in signal processing and electrical and electronics engineering with specialization in power system and control with an annual intake of 18 students per stream.

 The college is affiliated to the APJ Abdul Kalam Technological University since 2015.

 Mechanical Engineering

 The Mechanical Engineering block has been completed and houses machinery lab, the ADAM course classes and the main drawing hall.

 The department has a workshop that caters to the need of the entire college.